OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:23

-At that time if anyone says to you, ‘Look, here is the Messiah!’ or, ‘There He is!’ do not believe it.
+At that moment, if anyone claims, ‘Look, here is the Messiah!’ or, ‘There He is!’ do not believe it.

 ## Matthew 24:24